Davideuijinlee/trackmyworkout/README.md

-# Run Tracker
+# Track My Workout

-> A mobile-responsive run-tracking application that captures real-time data to assist the user in becoming a better runner.
+> A minimalistic workout journal application that captures real-time data to assist the user in becoming a better lifter.
 >

 ### Website